topher235/neon-drifter/tasks.md

 - [X] Create a Paused scene that gets displayed when the game is paused
 - [X] Fix player movement so that it does not follow when player clicks Pause button
-- [ ] Fix scene unpausing instead of immediately going to main menu

 ## Main Menu